 When you do link out, make sure the pages you link to open in a new browser tab when clicked so users can easily come back to your site.
 Here’s how to do this in WordPress

 Follow these same guidelines with internal links – links from one page on your site to another – to help search engines better understand the structure of your site and rank it on an ongoing basis.

-One of the best ways to increase your rankings in Google is to get other sites to link to yours.
+One of the best ways to increase your Google search results is to get other sites to link to yours.

 Google counts links as votes of confidence.
-If other reputable sites are linking to you, Google trusts your site more and pushes you up in the rankings.
+If other reputable sites are linking to you, Google trusts your site more and pushes you up in the search results pages.

 These are known as backlinks (i.e. another site is “linking back” to you), and the process of trying to get these backlinks is known as “link building.”

-A lot of sites pay for backlinks, but this is against google’s guidelines and is known as “black hat” SEO.
+A lot of sites pay for backlinks, but this is against Google webmaster guidelines and is known as “black hat” SEO.

 Two of the best ways to get high-quality backlinks for your site are guest posting and HARO.

-Guest posting is a great way to get other sites to link to you.
+Guest posting is the easiest way to get other sites to link to you.
 It basically works like this.